mastcu/SerialEM/ReadMe.txt

-SerialEM is currently developed in Visual Studio 2015 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.
-The solution can still be opened in VS 2010 and presumably with 2012 and 2013 too.
-To compile it with VS 2015 alone, use the v140 configurations.
-To compile with earlier versions, you must either have the V90 toolset or change the selected toolset for the configurations you want to build.
-Beware: the first time that you open the solution in VS 2015, it will want to upgrade the project to use the current toolset on all configurations, even though there is a v140 configuration.
-Just cancel this message.
+SerialEM is currently developed in Visual Studio 2015 with the v140_xp platform toolset so that it can still run on XP SP3, but it includes a pure v140 configuration as well.
+Using the v140_xp configuration requires the Windows 7.1A Platform SDK (and possibly a corresponding version of Visual Studio).
+Beware: the first time that you open the solution in a higher version of Visdual Studio, it will want to upgrade the project to use the current toolset on all configurations.
+Just cancel this message, then adjust the platform toolset for the v140 configuration.

 There are 7 project configurations:
 Debug (Win 32 & x64)